 -Earl Warren, Chief Justice of the Supreme Court (1891-1974)

-Note that the Justices quoted above, not only stated their belief in our nation's Christian roots, but added their contention that our very survival as a nation was tied to our being true to the principles embodied therein.
-Sadly, our increasing departure from those precepts will indeed certainly be our nation's undoing.
-It seems reasonable to conclude that the 1892 Supreme Court ruling affirming our Christian roots, and the corroborating views of many of the prominent officials, including Supreme Court Justices who served therein, are an accurate reflection of the prevailing view held by Americans in the early years of our nation.
+Note that the Justices quoted above not only stated a firm belief in our nation's Christian roots, but expressed the view that our very survival as a nation was tied to remaining true to the principles embodied therein.
+Sadly, our increasing departure from those precepts will certainly be our nation's undoing.
+It seems reasonable to conclude that the 1892 Supreme Court ruling affirming our Christian roots, together with the corroborating views of many prominent officials, are an accurate reflection of the prevailing view held by Americans in the early years of our nation.
 US Presidents, Senators and Congressmen, judges, and American citizens from every walk of life have lent their own testimony to the same belief, and their words affirming that belief are still with us today.
-Not until after World War II did those solemn sentiments begin to change on a national level, nor our legislative body begin to ratify them, in stark contrast to the consensus of opinion that prevailed for the first 170 years.
+Not until after World War II did those solemn sentiments begin to change on a national level, and our legislative body begin to ratify them, in stark contrast to the consensus of opinion that prevailed for the first 170 years.

-So then, sadly, the wall that Jefferson said was there to protect religious liberty from politicians, has become a barrier that politicians use to imprison that liberty, walling it off from society.
-As for as the protection promised in the second clause of the first amendment--forbidding any restrictions on those liberties, our founding fathers would no doubt wonder, even as we do, how it could possibly have been twisted into what it is today.
-Or how Americans have been so duped into believing the founders sought to protect society from God's influence, when it is so clear that an overwhelming majority of them depended on it to govern America.
-Learn the truth about America's Christian roots: http://www.wallbuilders.com
+So then, sadly, 'the wall' that Jefferson said was there to protect religious liberty from the government has become a barrier the government uses to incarcerate that liberty, walling it off from society.
+Both the founding fathers and many esteemed Supreme Court Justices of their day would no doubt wonder, as we do, how the clear prohibition in the first amendment against restricting religious liberties could possibly have been twisted by the Supreme Court into what it is today.
+How sad it is that so many Americans have been so duped into believing the founders sought to protect society from God's influence, when it is clear that a majority of them depended

 "The wicked shall be turned into hell, and all nations that forget God."
 (Psalms 9:17)